Apply for a building consent

 When you have all of the required documentation and are ready to lodge your application, you can do so through Objective Build.

-This invoice may include:
+This invoice will include:

 • Ministry of Business, Innovation and Employment (MBIE) and BRANZ levies

-• BCA accreditation levy
+• a Building Consenting Authority (BCA) accreditation levy

-While Objective Build provides a one-stop for our main application types, not all of our services are provided through the Objective platform.
+While Objective Build provides a one-stop for our main application types, not all of our services are provided through the Objective Build platform.

-If you cannot find what you want to apply for through Build, please lodge it below and our team will be in touch with you via email.
+If you cannot find what you want to apply for through Objective Build, please lodge it below and our team will be in touch with you via email.

 https://kiteworks.huttcity.govt.nz/form/property#/